artemdudkin/ovpn-stats/README.md

 1. Server collects traffic statistics (by parsing result of "status" command at OpenVPN management interface)
 2. You can create/delete OpenVPN users
 3. Server removes expired users (if user have name according to `<prefix>-yyMMdd` template)
-4. Server calls web hooks on "first_online" and "expired" user events.
+4. Server calls web hooks on "first_connect" and "expired" user events.

 ## Installation